FREE Case Review (866) 588-0600

 How Does Belladonna Lead to Teething Tablet Overdose and Toxicity?

 Hyland’s homeopathic teething tablets and gels were supposed to contain only very tiny amounts of belladonna.
-However, after a FDA laboratory study revealed that the teething products contained a varying amount of belladonna.
+However, an FDA laboratory study revealed that the teething products contained a varying amount of belladonna.
 However, belladonna is a poisonous substance.

 As such, because of the inconsistent amounts in each dose, many parents unknowingly gave their children an overdose of belladonna while believing they were administering the proper dose.

-The tiny amounts of poison may pose little risks to adults; however, this is not the case in children.
+The tiny amounts of poison may pose little risk to adults; however, this is not the case in children.
 Even low levels of belladonna in children can lead to muscle weakness, seizures and difficulty breathing.
-Belladonna contains several toxic ingredients including atropine.
+Belladonna contains several toxic ingredients, including atropine.

-By using words like “natural,” Hyland was able to lull parents into a sense of comfort believing that they weren’t giving their children anything harmful in their teething products.
+Using words like “natural,” Hyland could lull parents into a sense of comfort believing that they weren’t giving their children anything harmful in their teething products.

 Atropine works by blocking a very common neurotransmitter in the parasympathetic nervous system.
-This is the part of the brain that controls unconscious functions such as breathing, urinating, digesting and heartbeat.
+This part of the brain controls unconscious functions such as breathing, urinating, digesting, and heartbeat.

 What Does the FDA Say About Belladonna Toxicity?

-In fact, in a January 2017 phone call with FDA, company CEO Jay Borneman stated that he would not initiate a recall and believed “that the public is amply protected.”
-In April 2017, the FDA sent a letter requesting that Standard Homeopathic Company, recall all of its Hyland’s Teething Tablets or gels.
+In a January 2017 phone call with FDA, company CEO Jay Borneman stated that he would not initiate a recall and believed “that the public is amply protected.”
+In April 2017, the FDA sent a letter requesting that Standard Homeopathic Company recall all of its Hyland’s Teething Tablets or gels.

 Later that month, the FDA issued a Class I recall for all of Hyland’s homeopathic teething tablets and gels for teething babies.
 This is not the first time the FDA has issued a warning regarding homeopathic drugs.

-In 2010, Hyland’s agreed to voluntarily issue a teething tablet recall.
+In 2010, Hyland’s agreed to issue a teething tablet recall voluntarily.
 This recall came after experts tied homeopathic medication to adverse events, including seizures in infants and children.

 What is the History of Hyland’s Homeopathic Teething Tablets?